 Who does not want to be indispensable in another’s life?
 No, I said that wrong.
 Who does not want to be important in another’s life?
 Of course, we all do.
 Especially when that person is a potential love interest.

-But if the person you’re dating displays cringe-worthy attention-seeking behaviour and starts throwing a fit the moment things don’t go as per their expectations, it’s a common deal-breaker to take note of.
+But if the person you’re dating displays cringe-worthy attention-seeking behavior and starts throwing a fit the moment things don’t go as per their expectations, it’s a common relationship deal breaker to take note of.
 If the person you’re getting together with throws a hissy fit every time you miss replying to a text or returning a call, it is a sign that there need for attention will eventually take a toll on the relationship and things won’t work out.

 3. Being too finicky about hygiene or not caring about it at all